Compiled by Paula Anderson

 James did not want what little wild rice was left in this region to be controlled by non-Indigenous people(s).
 James returned and used his knowledge of the region’s wild rice beds to apply for the commercial licences and to start an Indigenous-controlled commercial wild rice operation in this region, using a market-based business model.
 He purchased, with help from family, a specialized air boat for harvesting and started to mechanize his operations.

 However, once harvested, wild rice cannot just be eaten it needs to be processed.
 First it must be cured, then roasted, and then the chaff needs to be taken off (hulled).
 It then needs to be winnowed and cleaned.
-Unfortunately, there were no commercial-scale processing facilities for wild rice in this part of Ontario, so James had to take his harvested and cured rice to the only processing facilities in Ontario which is located near the Manitoba boarder.
+Unfortunately, there were no commercial-scale processing facilities for wild rice in this part of Ontario, so James had to take his harvested and cured rice to the only processing facilities in Ontario which is located near the Manitoba border.
 This trip is a very expensive, time consuming and unsustainable endeavour.

 At this same time, James also started to recognize the need for Curve Lake First Nation and the wider community to have access to the health benefits of traditional foods.
 Wild rice was traditionally a staple food item within the Anishinaabeg diet and provided them with good health.
 The lack of access to healthy traditional food was impacting the health of every family in his village, as food related-diseases such as diabetes were reaching epidemic proportions.